demo-learn/demorepo/README.md

 change for pull

-in sync branches

-This is for local change
+in sync branfor local change
  webhook